TykTechnologies/tyk-docs-hugo/tyk-docs/content/distributed-tracing/distributed-tracing.md

     }
 ```

-- `name` is the name of supported tracker
+- `name` is the name of supported tracer
 - `enabled`: set this to true to enable tracing
 - `options`: key/value pairs for configuring the enabled tracer.
 See respective
  supported tracer documentation for more details.